zino-hofmann/graphql-flutter/README.md

 [![Watch on GitHub][github-watch-badge]][github-watch]
 [![Star on GitHub][github-star-badge]][github-star]

-🎉🥂🍾 Time to celebrate!
+## 🎉🥂🍾 Time to celebrate!

-We're currently working on version 1.0.0, and it just entered the alpha stage.
-We'd recommend you check it out, we did break a couple things (on purpose), so be sure to check out the [upgrade guide](https://github.com/zino-app/graphql-flutter/tree/next#upgrading-from-0xx).
-Also feel free to help us out on the [next branch](https://github.com/zino-app/graphql-flutter/tree/next).
+**We're currently working on version 1.0.0 and we'd recommend you check it out.
+We did break a couple things (on purpose), so be sure to check out the [upgrade guide](https://github.com/zino-app/graphql-flutter/tree/next#upgrading-from-0xx).
+Also feel free to help us out on the [next branch](https://github.com/zino-app/graphql-flutter/tree/next).**

 ## Table of Contents